 Java SAX Parser - Overview

-You can process the XML document in a linear fashion from the top down
+You can process the XML document in a linear fashion from top to down.

-The problem to be solved involves only part of the XML document
+The problem to be solved involves only a part of the XML document.

 Disadvantages of SAX

-If you need to keep track of data the parser has seen or change the order of items, you must write the code and store the data on your own
+If you need to keep track of data that the parser has seen or change the order of items, you must write the code and store the data on your own.

 This interface specifies the callback methods that the SAX parser uses to notify an application program of the components of the XML document that it has seen.